 — Waikato Tainui

-Working with the Maaori Kiingis son Korotangi Paki, we crafted a powerful cover motif.
-Printed in holographic foil, it is a tribute to the legacy of the Kiingitanga with many layers of meaning emanating from the central eagle figure of; Te Hookioi.
+Working with Korotangi Paki, son of the Maaori King, we crafted a powerful cover motif.
+Printed in holographic foil, it is a tribute to the legacy of the Kiingitanga with many layers of meaning emanating from the central eagle figure of Te Hookioi.
 This surrounds the many faces of the Kiingitanga against a night sky and features the Matariki constellation coinciding with the launch of this special edition.

 The Te Awamutu Museum generously granted access to taonga archives of the original documents and letterpress.
 We studied and recontextualised their aesthetic back into body copy and headlines.
 Collectively there was a passion to retain a thread back to the voice of the original press.

-The saw-edged Niho pattern represents a chief’s lineage from the gods as well as symbolising the family houses.
-The Niho features prominently in Korotangi’s Kiingitanga cover illustration – a fitting motif featured throughout the magazine, appearing between the haehae lines of page banners.
+The saw-edged niho pattern represents a chief’s lineage from the gods as well as symbolising the family houses.
+The niho features prominently in the Kiingitanga cover illustration by Korotangi – a fitting motif featured throughout the magazine, appearing between the haehae lines of page banners.
 We also emulated various structural forms into the Te Hookioi wordmark from key narratives discussed with Jason Ake, Waikato Tainui.
 Taking cues from local kōwhaiwhai, whakairo designs, and referencing the beak and talons of the magazine’s namesake.

-Encased in a rich royal blue linen that compliments the starry Matariki sky of the cover, the Kiingi’s crest sits proudly on each limited edition box.
+Encased in a rich royal blue linen that compliments the starry Matariki sky of the cover, the crest which is an adaptation of the coat of arms of the Kiingitanga, designed by Tiiwai Paraaone of Hauraki and Te Aokatoa of Waikato and Ngaati Raukawa, sits proudly on each limited edition box.
 These boxed editions were issued to key leaders.
 As strategic gifts sent as a signal to leaders that the Kiingatanga is alive, strong, relevant.
 A voice for Maaori, a voice of influence.

 Honouring stock used on the original press, we worked with Pakohe Papers to produce a handcrafted harekeke paper.
 Special inserts for 66 copies, signed by Kiingi Tuuheitia for key leaders, both in Aotearoa and overseas hand-numbered 1 - 66.